 What about the sponsorship, registration and decoration chairs??

-We cover all 6 chairs in much greater depth in a webinar, which we have uploded for you to view at your own convenience.
-Click below to request access to the webinar "6 Most Important Chairs for Fundraising Auction Success", plus dozens other helpful sessions, all free.
+We cover all 6 chairs in much greater depth in a webinar, which we have uploaded for you and your team to view at your convenience:

 Your turn - Got a question about auction committees?
 Did we miss any important chairs?
 Let us know in the comments below!